How to define your ICP when you sell a horizontal B2B product

 Beyond the filed accounts, there are real-time signals that tell you whether a company in your revenue band is currently in a growth phase - and therefore currently in a buying phase.

 Director appointments are the most reliable.
 A company that has just hired a new Head of Operations, a first CFO, or a commercial director is signalling that they're building out their leadership structure.
-That is a growth company.
 New leaders evaluate existing processes and tools in their first 90 days, making them more receptive to sales conversations than at almost any other point.

 Recruitment patterns are the second most useful signal.
 What a company is hiring for tells you exactly what problem they're trying to solve.
-A company posting three SDR roles is scaling their sales function and probably needs everything that a growing sales function needs.
+A company posting three SDR roles is scaling their sales function.
 A company hiring their first Finance Director is reaching an inflection point where financial complexity is increasing.
-A company advertising for 'Head of IT' for the first time is moving past ad-hoc infrastructure management.

 Filter 3: Director and leadership profile